Understanding Business Liabilities

 You also create a liability if you take out a business loan or a mortgage on a business property, use a line of credit, or get a bank overdraft.
 In addition, your business can have liabilities from activities like paying employees and collecting sales tax from customers.

 Some liability is good for a business to use as leverage, which is the use of borrowing to increase the potential returns of a project.
-For example, if your coffee shop gets more customers than it can hold in its current space, using a loan to expand allows you to serve more customers and increase profits, giving you a return that can far exceed the cost of the loan.
+For example, if your coffee shop gets more customers than it can hold in its current space, using a loan to expand allows you to serve more customers and increase profits, potentially generating returns that exceed the cost of the loan.

 On the other hand, too much liability isn’t good for business.
 If too much of a company’s income is spent on paying back loans, there may not be enough to cover other expenses.
 That’s why it’s important to keep track of liabilities and analyze them.